How does the Viltrox 85mm f1.8 e-mount lens perform compared to an over-40-year-old Nikkor Ai 85mm classic lens and a modern Sony zoom lens?

 bokeh of the Viltrox 85mm lens is very creamy and pleasing but has no special character like the van Gogh Bokeh of the Carl Zeiss T* 135mm f2.8.

 T-stop: The Viltrox 85mm f1.8 prime lens needs only half the exposure time as the Sony zoom lens at the same F-stop aperture of f5.6 (see details above).
 So it is likely that the Viltrox 85mm f1.8 has a good T-stop of below f2 at open aperture, which makes it a good and low-priced performer for available light photography.

-Ken Wheeler, the “Angry Photographer” is right: use a ND4 or ND8 grey filter if you shoot this Voltrox 85mm lens at bright sunshine.
-Otherwise ISO-50 and 1/8000s settings will still overexposure the photos at aperture f1.8 from time to time.
+Ken Wheeler, the “Angry Photographer” is right: use a ND4 or ND8 grey filter if you shoot this Voltrox 85mm lens in bright sunshine.
+Otherwise ISO-50 and 1/8000s settings will still overexpose the photos at aperture f1.8 from time to time.
 The

 autofocus is quick and eye focus works also, but slower and less accurate than with original Sony FE lenses.

-Considering the price of the prime lens including an useable autofocus, the Viltrox 85mm f1.8 lens is an attractive lens for good object separation especially in portrait photos.
+Considering the price of the prime lens including a usable auto focus, the Viltrox 85mm f1.8 lens is an attractive lens for good object separation, especially in portrait photos.

 The Viltrox 85mm f1.8 exists also for the APC-C Fuji X-mount.
 See the

-lens review of The Angry Photographer about this Viltrox 85mm f1.8 lens on a Fuji APS-C camera here and listen his advice using a ND-filter and comparing it to a Zeiss 85mm lens:
+lens review of Ken Wheeler about this Viltrox 85mm f1.8 lens on a Fuji APS-C camera here and get his advice on using a ND-filter and comparing it to a Zeiss 85mm lens:

 performance of this Viltrox 85mm f1.8 lens on a Sony a6000 APS-C camera, look here:

 Viltrox 85mm f1.8 lens review on Sony a6000 APS-C camera at Octoberfest in Munich